mutantzombie/SessionOriginSecurity/README.md

 PRNG values are avoided on purpose, for the same reasons as cryptographic nonces.
 It’s worth noting that misunderstanding the difference between a random value and a cryptographically secure PRNG (which a CSRF token should favor) is another point against a PRNG-based control.

-A CSP header was chosen in favor of decorating the cookie with new attributes because cookies are already ugly, clunky, and (somewhat) broken enough.
-Plus, the underlying goal is to protect a session or security context associated with a user.
-As such, there might be reason to extended this concept to the instantiation of Web Storage objects, e.g. forbid them in mixed-origin resources.
-However, this hasn’t really been thought through and probably adds more complexity without solving an actual problem.

 The pre-flight request/response shouldn’t be a source of information leakage about cookies used by the app.
 At least, it shouldn’t provide more information than might be trivially obtained through other techniques.

 It’s not clear what an ideal design pattern would be for deploying SOS headers.
 A policy could accompany each Set-Cookie header.
 Or the site could use a redirect or similar bottleneck to set policies from a single resource.